StarmanMartin/GCATR/README.md

 #### Description

 Prepares a R path string vector.
 Extracts all cycles in the Graph G(X).
 If the graph has no cycles the vector will be empty.
-Otherwise it returns a vector with one the nodes of circular path.<br>
+Otherwise it returns a vector with the nodes of a circular path.<br>
 *2007 E. FIMMEL, C. J. MICHEL, AND L. STRÜNGMANN.
 N-nucleotide circular codes in graph theory*